mondermurshed/ProzDesktop/README.md

-This project was meant for HR system's backend
+This project was meant for HR system's frontend